jjanson123Java/versemapping/README.md

 ## Credits

 - Powered by docx.js
-- Design and development by (Your Name)
+- Design and development by James Arthur Janson

 ## Scripture Inspiration